LLMCloud2024/LLMCloud2024.github.io/index.md

 ### About

-Ever wanted to look behind the – technical and organizational – scenes of large language models ?
+Ever wanted to look behind the – technical and organizational – scenes of large language models (LLMs) ?
 Already have your own AI research project sketched out but unsure of how to actually get started?
 Looking for cloud storage to power up your LLM but getting caught up in regulatory requirements?

 This summer school will provide practical answers by working with you on your own hands-on sample LLM in the [de.NBI cloud](https://www.denbi.de/cloud).
 It is part of the [de.KCD](https://datenkompetenz.cloud/) project which aims to systematize and share the unique competence and knowledge of the de.NBI community – e.g., with regard to difficult topics such as handling sensitive data – across different sites and disciplines.
 Instead of struggling through the steps on your own and reinventing the AI wheel over and over again, we aim to pool our joint expertise and provide you with a shared, tried-and-tested workflow for cutting-edge research.